3 Ways to Prep for Your High-Reliability Class 3 Electronics Project

 This is basically the “get what you pay for” class.
 These electronics are held to the lowest standard of quality and thus are usually found in cheap, high-volume productions.

-Class 2 electronic devices encompass all electronics where continued performance and an extended life cycle is required -- to a point.
+Class 2 electronic devices encompass all electronics where continued performance and a longer life cycle are required -- to a point.
 Uninterrupted service is desired, but not critical.
 Along with what's in the chart above, IPC Class 2 examples include:

 In other words, these are items where an early life cycle failure would have you red-faced and slamming your fist, but wouldn’t put your life at risk.

-Something to keep in mind: You’ll want to know which class you want to pursue prior to board design, as products must be specially designed for Class 2 and Class 3 specifications.
+Something to keep in mind: You’ll want to know which class to pursue before board design, as products must be specially designed for Class 2 and Class 3 specifications.
 A board designed for IPC Class 2 specifications can potentially achieve many of the same build requirements for Class 3, but rarely all of them.

 Have questions about our design, assembly, or testing capabilities?
 Check out our free downloadable guide below:

-The third class of circuit boards are subject to strict guidelines due to their importance in the field.
+The third class of circuit boards is subject to strict guidelines due to their importance in the field.

-While Class 1 electronics are usually cheap and easily replaceable items and Class 2 electronics are more important and require a longer life cycle, Class 3 electronics are mission-critical items.
+While Class 1 electronics are usually cheap and easily replaceable items and Class 2 electronics are more important and require an extended life cycle, Class 3 electronics are mission-critical items.
 Whether it’s a pacemaker or a military radar, a product that needs to meet IPC Class 3 requirements must use high-reliability electronic components to ensure uninterrupted service.

 Remember, the IPC PCB classes reflect the level of quality of each printed circuit board type, so in some cases, it's crucial to make sure your manufacturer is qualified to work with you.